huggingface/hub-docs/docs/hub/models-adding-libraries.md

 </Tip>

 Users will need to authenticate once they have successfully installed the `huggingface_hub` library.
 The easiest way to authenticate is to save the token on the machine.
-You can do that from the terminal using the `login()` command:
+Users can do that from the terminal using the `login()` command:

 ```
 huggingface-cli login
 ```

-The command tells you if you are already logged in and prompts you for your token.
-The token is then validated and saved in your `HF_HOME` directory (defaults to `~/.cache/huggingface/token`).
+The command tells them if they are already logged in and prompts them for their token.
+The token is then validated and saved in their `HF_HOME` directory (defaults to `~/.cache/huggingface/token`).
 Any script or library interacting with the Hub will use this token when sending requests.

-Alternatively, you can programmatically login using `login()` in a notebook or a script:
+Alternatively, users can programmatically login using `login()` in a notebook or a script:

 ```py
 from huggingface_hub import login